 Marine shipping emissions are estimated by CARB using its "Ocean Going Vessel" (OGV) model, which makes assumptions about vessel types, speeds, and the routes taken based on available information.
-The model also incorporates estimates of growth in marine shipping activities, as well as and control profiles.
-12 NOx emissions from this sector are forecast to increase approximately 50 percent over the next 20 years.
+The model also incorporates estimates of growth in marine shipping activities, as well as any control profiles.12 NOx emissions from this sector are forecasted to increase approximately 50 percent over the next 20 years.
 This projected growth is primarily due to anticipated increases in container ship traffic to transport commodities, such as furniture, electronics, and other manufactured goods, to the Ports of Los Angeles and Long Beach.

+The emissions are associated with all shipping activity from the shoreline out to 100 nautical miles.
+Projections include both shipping growth and the phase-in of new engine standards.
 In regards to control measures, there are new regulations under the International Maritime Organization (IMO) and United States Environmental Protection Agency (EPA) that require lower NOx standards for newly built vessel engines.
 New engines have to meet the Tier 3 standard, which emit approximately 80% less NOx as compared to the Tier 1 engines that are being used on most ships today.
 However, it will take approximately 10-20 years to phase out the older, dirty engines, and in the meantime, the marine shipping sector continues to be the largest source of NOx within the County.